-- GCCD 2.1 Where appropriate and consistent with applicable law, new development in the mixed-use area should complete applicable portions of the overall roads and trails network necessary for the development in accordance with the County Complex Activity Center Design Guidelines. - GCCD 2.2 Construct interfacing spine roads and street grids to form central organizing open spaces.
+- GCCD 2.1 Where appropriate and consistent with applicable law, new development in the mixed-use area should complete applicable portions of the overall roads and trails network necessary for the development in accordance with the County Complex Activity Center Design Guidelines and Concept Plan supplement. - GCCD 2.2 Construct interfacing spine roads and street grids to form central organizing open spaces.
 Integrate the east and west sides of the McCoart/Service Authority/Pfitzner Stadium complex with a connector road. - GCCD 2.3 Within the regional park area allow for the creation of a water feature amenity for passive recreational use.
-This feature should be fully integrated into the overall design of the area and has a clear connection and relationship to a central open space.
+Ensure that this feature is fully integrated into the overall design of the area and has a clear connection and relationship to a central open space.